Ethnic communities in Kanpur: Iraqis

-About 80% of the tanneries are owned by members of the Iraqi Biradri who are possibly responsible provide employment to over 2.5 lakh people.
+About 80% of the tanneries are owned by members of the Iraqi Biradri who are possibly responsible provide employment to over 250,000 people.
 An Iraqi Biradri Market in Baconganj is among the most popular markets in the city.
-Ghazala Lari, a politician belongs to the city.
+Ghazala Lari, a politician and Mushir-Riaz, film producers and Alhaj Minnatullah, Indian businessman belong to the city.

 Anglo Indians

 The Anglo Indian population in the city is estimated to be above 5,000.
 Though, a strong thriving community of the city before independence with population more than 10,000, now they are only found in some pockets of the city like McRobertganj, Khalasi Lines, Maxwellganj, Green Park, Cantonment, Allenganj, Swaroop Nagar, Permat, Gwaltoli, Nawabganj and Arya Nagar.
 The All India Anglo Indian Association of the city has its headquarter near UKCA School or Sheiling House.
 Even though they have preserved their culture, many have mixed with local Christian population.
 Jamed Douglas Binge is the current chairman of AIAIA Kanpur and senior most Anglo Indian of the city.
 Bob Woolmer, an eminent cricket player belonged to an Anglo Indian family of the city.
 Charles Allen, a British freelance writer and a popular historian belongs to Kanpur and often refers to himself as 'Kanpurwala'.